nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

 ## Scale Applications

-Coffee Break Time !!
+Coffee Break Time!!
 Let's scale the Coffee `Deployment`.
 In anticipation of a surge in coffee drinkers - The boss says we need more Keurig pods.

-1. While watching the Dashboard, change the number (`replicas`) of Coffee pods from **three**, to a total of **eight**:
+1. While watching the Dashboard, change the number (`replicas`) of Coffee pods from `three`, to a total of `eight`:

     ```bash
     kubectl scale deployment coffee --replicas=8
     ```
     ![scale coffee](media/lab6_coffee_scale.png)

-    **Question:** How long did it take Kubernetes to add the new pods?
+    **Question:** How long does it take Kubernetes to add the new pods?

-    **Answer:** NGINX Ingress will begin routing traffic to the `five` new pods as soon as the K8s live readiness probes are successful.
-You can then reload the NGINX Ingress Controller so it can reconfigure its upstream groups and route traffic to all 8 of them.
+    **Answer:** NGINX Ingress will begin routing traffic to the `five` additional pods as soon as the K8s live-readiness probes are successful.

-    Check to see if all 8 of the Coffee pods are running:
+1. Check to see if all 8 of the Coffee pods are running:

    ```bash
     kubectl describe deployment coffee